The Whittaker functional is a shifted microstalk: Introduction

 The Kostant section $\kappa: \frc^*_G(X) \to T^*\Bun_G(X)$ to the Hitchin system has image $K = \kappa( \frc^*_G(X) )$ a closed (non-conic) Lagrangian that intersects $\L$ transversely at a smooth point $\l \in \L$.
 Informally speaking, following paradigms from $T$-duality applied to Hitchin systems, one expects the ``Lagrangian A-brane" $K$ to correspond to the space-filling ``coherent B-brane" $\cO_{\Loc_{G^{\vee}}(X)}$.
 If $K$ were to define a nilpotent sheaf $\cF_K\in \Sh_{\Lambda}(\Bun_G(X))$, one would expect the corepresented functor $\Hom(\cF_K, -)$ to give the microstalk of nilpotent sheaves at the intersection point $\l = K \cap \L$.
 Thus under $T$-duality, one would expect the microstalk at $\l$ to correspond to the global sections functor $\Gamma(\Loc_{G^{\vee}}(X), -) \simeq \Hom(\cO_{\Loc_{G^{\vee}}(X)}, -)$.

 Explicitly describing the nilpotent sheaf $\cF_K$ corepresenting the microstalk of nilpotent sheaves at $\l$ is a difficult problem.
 But our main result, Theorem~\ref{whitmicrothm}, confirms the traditional Whittaker functional \beq \xymatrix{ \phi_{f, \rho^{\vee}(\omega)} i^!: \Sh_{\Lambda}(\Bun_G(X)) \ar[r] & \Vect } \eeq indeed calculates the (shifted) microstalk at $\l = df(\rho^{\vee}(\omega))$ of nilpotent sheaves.
-Here we first pull back along \beq i: \Bun_N^{\omega}(X) \to \Bun_G(X)\eeq and then take vanishing cycles for a particular function \beq f: \Bun_N^{\omega}(X) \to \AA^1\eeq We will recall the notation and further details in \ref{whit}.\footnote{Let us at least remark here that the expression $df(\rho^{\vee}(\omega))$ makes sense even though $f$ is only a function on $\Bun_N^{\omega}(X)$ because of the natural splitting \beq T^*_{\rho^{\vee}(\omega)} \Bun_G(X) \simeq T^*_{\rho^{\vee}(\omega)} \Bun_{B^-}(X) \oplus T^*_{\rho^{\vee}(\omega)} \Bun_N^{\omega}(X).\eeq}
+Here we first pull back along \beq i: \Bun_N^{\omega}(X) \to \Bun_G(X)\eeq and then take vanishing cycles for a particular function \beq f: \Bun_N^{\omega}(X) \to \AA^1.\eeq We will recall the notation and further details in \ref{whit}.\footnote{Let us at least remark here that the expression $df(\rho^{\vee}(\omega))$ makes sense even though $f$ is only a function on $\Bun_N^{\omega}(X)$ because of the natural splitting \beq T^*_{\rho^{\vee}(\omega)} \Bun_G(X) \simeq T^*_{\rho^{\vee}(\omega)} \Bun_{B^-}(X) \oplus T^*_{\rho^{\vee}(\omega)} \Bun_N^{\omega}(X).\eeq}

 We also calculate the shift: the Whittaker functional is the usual exact microstalk (with respect to the perverse $t$-structure) after a shift by $\dim_{\rho^{\vee}(\omega)} \Bun_{B^-}(X)$.
 This exactness of the shifted Whittaker functional was recently obtained by F\ae rgeman-Raskin~\cite{FR} and we were in part motivated by giving a geometric explanation of their results.
+Our proof of exactness only uses the hyperbolic symmetry of $\Bun_G(X)$, as opposed to tools from geometric Langlands.
+Our general result, Theorem \ref{main}, may be applicable outside of representation theory.
+As will be explained in Section \ref{Tame}, our arguments easily extend to the case of tame ramification.